IS UTAH NEXT IN THE STRING OF FAILED NUCLEAR POWER PROJECTS?

 WILL UTAH TAXPAYERS BE LEFT HOLDING THE BAG?

-UPDATE: Two cities have withdrawn as of August 27, 2020.
+UPDATE: Three cities have withdrawn as of October 1.
 Read the Association’s press release.

 These reactors also happen to be untested, unproven, and will leave residents with a very expensive 40-year-long bill.
 This is a bad idea for taxpayers.
 And a bad idea for all the small cities that have signed on.